kellsaro/solved-elixir-koans-1/README.md

-# Solutions to Elixir Koans
+# Answers to Elixir Koans
-My solutions to Elixir Koans from the [github repo: https://github.com/elixirkoans/elixir-koans](https://github.com/elixirkoans/elixir-koans)
+My answers to Elixir Koans from the [github repo: https://github.com/elixirkoans/elixir-koans](https://github.com/elixirkoans/elixir-koans)
 The following are instructions from the original author:

 ## Elixir Koans